Then it hits you.

 Know Your Strengths and Weaknesses

 Do what you do best and find a solution to correct your areas of weakness.
 Don’t waste too much time working on your weaknesses, but find the right tool or right system so that they are not a hindrance.
 Spend your time being the best at what you are already good at.
 Often being good is not enough.
 Shoot for excellence.

 Learn to Listen

-When you are are the new guy, it is always best to listen.
+When you are the new guy, it is always best to listen.
 Listen to the conversational trends.
 Get a feel for the deep culture of the organization, not just what is floating around at the surface.
-When you do speak-up, make sure it counts.
+When you do speak up, make sure it counts.
 Consider your words carefully and be strategic with your input.
 No one appreciates a babbling brook unless they are fly-fishing.

 Build a Support Group